Inferara/inferara.com/content/en/blog/logic-in-computer-science-conspectus.md

 $$
 \frac{a}{\lnot\lnot a}\medspace(\lnot\lnot_i)\thickspace\frac{\lnot\lnot a}{a}\medspace(\lnot\lnot_e)
 $$
-Think of it like this: if I tell you "It isn't not raining," that's just a weird way of saying "it's raining," and vice-versa.
-This is essentially what these two rules are saying.
+Think of it like this: if someone tells you "It isn't not raining," that's just a weird way of saying "it's raining," and vice-versa.
+This is what these two rules are saying.
 In order to understand the next few rules, we need to extend the proof system a little bit.
 At any point in the proof, you are free to assume that something is true - but the catch is that your final result cannot depend on this assumption.
 Let's look at the rules for implication:
 $$
 \frac{[a\dots b]}{a\rightarrow b}\medspace(\rightarrow_i)
 $$
 The $[a\dots b]$ means "a sub-proof assuming $a$ and concluding $b$."
 Essentially, what this rule is saying, is this: If we can show that $b$ is true assuming that $a$ is true, then it means $a$ implies $b$.
 If you find this confusing, we're allowed to do this because the implication holding doesn't actually say anything about the truth value of $a$.
-For instance, the statement "If I am tired, then I will go to bed" doesn't mention anything about me being tired or not.
+For instance, the statement "If I am tired, then I will go to bed" doesn't mention anything about the speaker being tired or not.
 Here is the other rule for implications; this one is a lot simpler:
 $$
 \frac{a\rightarrow b,a}{b}\medspace(\rightarrow_e)
 $$